-I’ve been getting a lot of messages from people who began to feel hypothyroid after having their thyroid medications reduced based on a faulty lab interpretation.
+I get tons of messages from people who report that they had begun to feel hypothyroid symptoms after having their thyroid medications reduced, based on a faulty lab interpretation.

-One lady began to lose her hair in clumps, and another became nearly bedridden!
+One lady began to lose her hair in clumps; another became nearly bedridden!

 Recommended Lab Tests

-When first initiating treatment with thyroid medications for hypothyroidism, guidelines recommend testing thyroid function about 4-6 weeks after the start of the treatment to determine if the dose of medication is correct.
-It may be prudent to run these tests sooner and more often if the person was severely hypothyroid, hyperthyroid, or experiencing symptoms of either.
+When first initiating treatment with thyroid medications for hypothyroidism, guidelines recommend testing thyroid function about four to six weeks after the start of the treatment, to determine if the dose of medication is correct.
+It may be prudent to run these tests sooner and more often if a patient is experiencing symptoms of hypothyroidism, hyperthyroidism, or both.

 If your doctor does not order these tests for you, you can pay out of pocket and order them yourself through a company like Ulta Labs.